slokhaiyer/Ivyhack2020/README.md

   - Adding to the theme of Ivy Hacks 2020 *Building Bridges, Breaking Barriers* we as a team have tried to help people all across the globe connect with their loved ones.

 ### What was your inspiration for this project?
-  Our biggest learning was to **focus on the problem, not the solution**
+  Our greatest learning was to **focus on the problem, not the solution**
   - Connectivity has always been a problem.
 As a matter of fact, the pandemic has improved connectivity.
   - The biggest accomplishment - We've all learnt a lot.
 Not just a thing or two.